Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 Aspirations masquerading as goals.
 "Get fitter" is an aspiration.
 "Run a 5K in under 28 minutes by the end of September" is a goal.
 The test: can you draw a straight line between today's action and the stated outcome?
 If not, it's not a goal yet.

 Review sessions that aren't in the diary.
-The plan doesn't have value in itself — it has value through the reviews.
+The plan doesn't have value by itself — it has value through the reviews.
 A quarterly plan with no scheduled reviews is just a wish list you wrote down.

 Goals set by other people's definition of success.
 Your quarterly plan should reflect your priorities, not the ones you've absorbed from LinkedIn or a peer group.
 The mid-quarter review is a good time to check whether you're still pursuing goals you actually want.